vippsas/vipps-login-api/vipps-login-migrate-api-1.0-to-2.0.md

 Vipps Login will be the first service to integrate with this new endpoint.

 ## API changes
 User information will no longer be available as part of the 'id_token'.
-The 'id_token' will return the ID for the user ('sub'), this needs to be used to get the additional user information from the '/userinfo' endpoint.
+The 'id_token' will return the ID for the user ('sub').
+To get the additional user information a request has to be sent to the '/userinfo' endpoint using this 'sub'.
 See here for an example of the [userinfo response](https://vippsas.github.io/vipps-login-api/#/public/userinfo).

 The following changes apply to the respons from the '/userinfo' endpoint:
 1. Scope `nnin` is changed to `nin`.